Shaun A. Steigman, M.D.

 Dr. Steigman received his undergraduate degree at Harvard University in 2000, graduating magna cum laude.
 He earned his medical degree from New York University School of Medicine in 2004.
 His general surgery internship and residency training were completed at Beth Israel Deaconess Medical Center, Harvard Medical School in 2011.
 He served there for two years as Administrative Resident, and he was also recognized with the Isaac O. Mehrez Award for Surgical Excellence.

 During residency in Boston, he spent an additional two years completing a research fellowship in pediatric surgery at Children’s Hospital Boston, Harvard Medical School.
 His investigative focus was on fetal surgery and tissue engineering, for which he received multiple accolades, most notably the Jens G. Rosenkranz Resident Research Award from the American Academy of Pediatrics Section on Surgery.
 Dr. Steigman went on to complete a fellowship in pediatric surgery at Hasbro Children’s Hospital, Brown University, in 2013.
-He is board certified in general surgery, and board-eligible in pediatric surgery.

 Well-published in his field, Dr. Steigman has authored numerous articles in peer-reviewed journals and 2 book chapters.
 He has presented at numerous surgical scientific conferences throughout the United States.
 Dr. Steigman is an active member of many prestigious medical and surgical societies, including the American College of Surgeons, the American Medical Association, the Association for Academic Surgery, the American Academy of Pediatrics, and the American Pediatric Surgical Association.